jaredbwasserman/openfda-converter/README.md

 31. Remove all the `@SuppressWarnings("unchecked")`
 32. Gray out everything that is not "drug" and "label" for each dropdown, respectively
 33. Still need to pick the endpoint even when giving local files, so it knows how to parse them
+34. Fix `WARNING: Secure coding is automatically enabled for restorable state!`
+35. Get rid of the `MainForm.form` warnings